stevenaddison/Beer-Me/README.md

 ```

 ## Conclusions & Next Steps
 As extensive as this may seem, there is always more data that can be gathered.
-Ideally I would like to get more current data for as many beers as possible to keep the model as up to date as possible.
+Ideally, I would like to get more current data for as many beers as possible to keep the model as up-to-date as I can.
 I would also be interested in gathering more features to use such as IBU, and the varieties of hops and malts used to brew each beer.
 In addition to that, I would like to create more specific data slicing options in the app such as being able to get recommendations based on state or even a brewery level.
-Lastly I would want to implement this model for other consumables such as whole bean coffee or wine: If you can review it, I can use it!
+Lastly, I would want to implement this model for other consumables such as whole bean coffee or wine: If you can review it, I can use it!

 ## Repository Structure